 This engages the bolt lugs with the barrel extension lugs to lock the bolt into the barrel extension.

 FIRING

-The selector is rotated to the Semi or Auto (Pro only) position.
+The selector is rotated to the Semi position.

 The trigger is pressed and the hammer is released.
 The hammer spring drives the hammer forward unlocking the firing pin.
 The firing pin strikes the cartridge primer, causing detonation.